LLNL/axom/src/index.rst

 Axom has the following inter-component dependencies:

-- Core, Slic, and Lumberjack provide basic services to the rest of Axom and to user code

-  - Core has no dependencies, and the other modules depend on Core
+- Core has no dependencies and the other components depend on Core
 - Slic optionally depends on Lumberjack

-- Slam, Primal, Sidre, Spin, Inlet, Mint, and Quest all depend on Slic and Core
+- Slam, Spin, Primal, Mint, Quest, and Sidre depend on Slic

-  - Inlet depends on Sidre and Primal
 - Mint optionally depends on Sidre
-  - Spin depends on Primal and Slam
-  - Quest depends on Slam, Primal, Spin, and Mint
+- Quest depends on Slam, Spin, Primal, and Mint
+- Inlet depends on Sidre, Slic, and Primal

 The figure below summarizes these dependencies.
 Solid links indicate hard dependencies; dashed links indicate optional dependencies.